bayazidHossain2/Data-Communication-Lab/README.md

 # Data Communication Lab
 This project is for academic purpose.
-It will help us vusaliaze signal generation.</br>
+It will help us visualize signal generation.</br>
 <img src="Images/05PSK.jpg" height="400">